emacs-eaf/emacs-application-framework/README.md

 yay -S python-pymupdf python-grip
 ```

-    Because Arch's QtWebEngine build with proprietary codec library that can play video file with browser.
+    Because Arch's QtWebEngine build with proprietary codec library that can play video file with browser, and more stable.

 2. Clone this repository.